yzr456/tp/docs/UserGuide.md

 * `[sub/SUBJECT]…​`: New subjects (optional) - Can specify multiple subjects

 **Notes:**
-* At least one optional field must be provided
+* At least one optional field must be provided.
-* Existing values will be updated to the input values
+* Existing values will be updated to the input values.
-* When editing subjects, the existing subjects will be **replaced** (not added to)
+* When editing subjects, the existing subjects will be **replaced** (not added to).
 * Valid subjects: MATH, ENG, SCI, PHY, CHEM, BIO, HIST, GEOG, LIT, CHI, MALAY, TAMIL, POA, ECONS, ART, MUSIC, COMSCI

 Examples: